Camp Jackson affair: Aftermath

-Governor Jackson had previously proposed a "Military Bill" which would put the state on a war footing, create a new state military force, and grant the Governor broad executive powers.
-The bill had stalled at first, but on May 11, the day after the Camp Jackson affair, it was passed by the Missouri General Assembly, creating the Missouri State Guard with Major General Sterling Price as its commander.
-Unionists described the bill as a "secession act in all but name".
-Critics also observed that since it stated that all adult men were to be considered reserves of the State Guard and granted the Governor vast powers as commander of the Guard, it made Governor Jackson dictator of the state.
+Governor Jackson had previously proposed a "Military Bill," which would put the state on a war footing, create a new state military force, and grant the Governor broad executive powers.
+The bill had stalled at first, but on May 11, the day after the Camp Jackson affair, it was passed by the Missouri General Assembly, which created the Missouri State Guard with Major General Sterling Price as its commander.
+Unionists described the bill as a "secession act in all but name."
+Critics also observed that since it stated that all adult men were to be considered reserves of the State Guard and granted the governor vast powers as commander of the Guard, it made Jackson dictator of the state.

 William S. Harney was reinstated as Commander of the Western District and met with Price on May 21.
 They signed the Price–Harney Truce, which left the federal military in charge of St. Louis and allowed Price's state militia to maintain order in the rest of the state.
 Many Missouri Unionists considered the agreement a capitulation to Jackson and the secessionists and lobbied President Abraham Lincoln for Harney's removal from command.
-Unionists outside of St. Louis reported harassment by secessionists, despite Harney's implicit understanding that the Missouri State Guard would protect them, and many fled to St. Louis for refuge.
+Unionists outside St. Louis reported harassment by secessionists, despite Harney's implicit understanding that the Missouri State Guard would protect them, and many fled to St. Louis for refuge.

 Frank Blair was a well-known Republican leader and former U.S. Representative from St. Louis, as well as a recently promoted colonel.
 Lincoln authorized him to relieve Harney at his discretion.
 On May 30, Blair relieved Harney and permanently replaced him with Lyon.
 Lyon was promoted to brigadier general and assigned command of all Union forces in Missouri.

 On June 11, Lyon met with Jackson, Price, and their aides at the Planter's House hotel in St. Louis.
-They argued for four hours (much of it over Jackson's powers under the "Military Bill") before Lyon abruptly ended the meeting, declaring, "Rather than concede to the State of Missouri for one single instant the right to dictate to my government in any matter however important, I would see you, and you, and you, and you, and every man, woman, and child in the State, dead and buried!
+They argued for four hours (much of it over Jackson's powers under the "Military Bill") before Lyon abruptly ended the meeting by declaring, "Rather than concede to the State of Missouri for one single instant the right to dictate to my government in any matter however important, I would see you, and you, and you, and you, and every man, woman, and child in the State, dead and buried!
 This means war.
 In an hour one of my officers will call on you and conduct you out of my lines."